mulesoft-assets/template-sfdc2nets-account2customer-broadcast/README.md

 ## Running On Premises
 In this section we detail the way you have to run you Anypoint Temple on you computer.

-Once your app is all set and started, there is no need to do anything else.
-The application will poll Accounts in Salesforce to know if there are any newly created or updated objects and synchronice them.
+After starting your app, there is no need to do anything else.
+The application polls accounts in Salesforce for newly created or updated objects, and synchronizes them.
 <!-- Running on premise (start) -->

 <!-- Running on premise (end) -->